L11D/FastFilters/README.md

 ## Overview

-This C++ project is designed to apply negative and Gaussian blur filters to images using various algorithm implementations.
+This project is designed to apply negative and Gaussian blur filters to images using various algorithm implementations.

 ## Image Processing Methods